maxime-tournier/maxime-tournier.github.com/notes/ddg.md

 # Exterior Algebra

 Integrating differential forms is fundamentally about summing up the weightings of infinitesimal volumes over a domain.
 As we'll see, such weighting can be formalized as an alternating form.
 It turns out that alternating forms have a particularly rich algebraic structure, which is what *exterior algebra* is about.
 The usual treatments of the subject vary between the coordinate-ful approach, riddled with indices and painful change of coordinates, and the coordinate-free one, arguably more elegant but often abstracted to the point of uselessness.
-We'll try to strike a balance between the two, keeping the model of alternating linear forms in mind but underlying the general construction as well.
+We'll cover both points of view since the former is easier to get starting, but quickly becomes so tedious that it makes a perfect case for the latter.

 ## Measuring Volumes